Harlequingit/hello-world/README.md

 # hello-world

 it's a test file

-and it's just a test file, we and learning hou to use github now.
+and it's just a test file, we and learning how to use github now.

 以上。